-What are the roles of a data analyst?
+What are the Responsibilities of a Data Analyst?

-Typically, data analysts, process the big data and interpret the results for companies to use.
-They provide insights to solve business problems.
-Here are the main responsibilities of a data analyst –
+Typically, data analysts process big data and interpret the results so that companies can use them to solve business problems.
+Here are the main responsibilities of a data analyst:

 - Gather the necessary data and filter out the relevant information required to solve specific business problems.

-- Perform statistical analysis using different tools, surveys, and software programs on the chosen set of data
+- Perform statistical analysis using different tools, surveys, and software programs on different datasets.

-- Process and interpret the data to form insights in the form of easy to understand charts and graphs, reports or presentations.
+- Process and interpret data to form insights in the form of easy-to-understand charts and graphs, reports, or presentations.

-- Present the interpretations and key information to the stakeholders and suggest various solutions to the problem, for them to make relevant business decisions
+- Present the interpretations and key information to the stakeholders and suggest various solutions to a business problem.

-- deal with a lot of statistics and math to analyze data and present it in the form of trends and patterns,
+- Ability to deal with a lot of statistics and math to analyze data and present it in the form of trends and patterns.

-- have a good know-how of programming languages like Python, R to write scripts that can help you perform some repetitive tasks easily,
+- Have good know-how of programming languages like Python and R to write scripts that can help to perform repetitive tasks easily.

-- can write database queries to filter data from huge data sets easily and efficiently,
+- Knowledge of how to write database queries to filter data from huge data sets easily and efficiently.

-You could be an architect, engineer, operations manager or an administrator and still go-ahead to be a data analyst.
-Even if you are not from a math background or have any programming experience, you can become a data analyst.
-There are plenty of free and paid courses available on the internet to learn statistics, linear regression, programming and SQL.
-You can also join a professional organization or talk to other data analysts via LinkedIn, GitHub, twitter etc… Choose one domain and focus on sharpening your skills specific to that domain.
+You could be an architect, engineer, operations manager, or administrator and still switch your career to become a data analyst.
+Even if you are not from a math background or have any programming experience, you can build a career in the field of data science.
+There are plenty of free and paid courses available on the internet to learn statistics, linear regression, programming, and SQL.
+You simply need to choose one domain and focus on sharpening your skills specific to that domain.

-For one, the job is challenging and everyday new complex business problems arise – you will have loads of learning as you solve different types of problems.
+- The job is challenging, and every day new complex business problems arise.
+Thus, you will have loads of learning as you solve different types of problems.

-Last and most important, it is currently the highest paying job!
+- Most importantly, it is currently amongst the highest paying jobs.

 The salary awarded to a data analyst varies based on different factors.
 Along with the base salary, a bonus component and profit-sharing are also awarded to data analysts.
-Here are some of the factors that determine the salary –
+Here are some of the factors that determine the salary of data analysts: